1. To create a generation of leaders who know how to work across political divides from a young age.

 Ada Harverd works closely with MEET’s CEO to manage resource development, and administrative, logistical, financial and legal responsibilities which allows MEET to run effectively and efficiently.
 Ada has experience in the Israeli high-tech world and has previously worked at G.ho.st, an Israeli-Palestinian joint-venture start-up, among others.
 Ada has a B.A. from Brandeis University.
 Outside of MEET, Ada enjoys time with her husband and three children, baking and long-distance running.

 Mykel, who has lived in Lebanon, Zambia, the UK, and Burundi, moved to Jerusalem in 2018 to be with his partner.
-He works closely with the RD team to ensure that MEET is well represented on all social media platforms in order that we might reach those who are best suited to our program, and maintain an ongoing relationship with our alumni and supporters.
+He works closely with the RD and Educational teams to ensure that MEET is well represented on all social media platforms in order that we might reach those who are best suited to our program, and maintain an ongoing relationship with our alumni and supporters.

 Mykel has a BA and MA in Applied Drama, and co-founded a theatre company in 2014 which raises awareness of Modern Day Slavery.
-He is passionate about social justice, nature, art, and board games.
+He is passionate about social justice, nature, art, and his dog, Don.

 Graduated with a double-major in Psychology and English Language and Literature from the University of Haifa.
 Currently a student of a Master's degree in English language and literature.
 Experience in the field of education, since she's been working at an English centre for two years now as well as volunteered at a centre for kids that come from difficult backgrounds.

 Iky made aliyah in 2016 after living both in the United States and Mexico.
 Currently finishing his Bachelor’s degree in Political Science and the History of Israel in the University of Haifa, Iky is very active in local and national politics.
 He started working with MEET as a USAID compliance officer, helping MEET with the various requirements that the position brings.
 His hobbies include playing bass guitar and drums, video games and cooking.